AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

 If you select the **Create Version for the Existing Working Copy** option, then a new version from the working copy of the document is created; the new file is uploaded, a new version of the file is also created, and it is made as the working copy of the document.

 **Create new Version for Uploaded File** feature must be enabled by your administrator.
 If this feature is enabled, a new version for the uploaded file is created.
 If the option is deselected, then a version of the uploaded file is not created.
-For more details, see *Create New Version for Uploaded file* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Create New Version for Uploaded file* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 *Drag-and-drop file at different location*: You are given the options to **Overwrite Existing File\(s\)**, **Move File\(s\) to New Location**, and an option to create a version of the existing working copy.